Gran Hermano (Argentine TV series) season 10: Release

+Broadcast

-The premiere of the tenth season of Gran Hermano was broadcast on Telefe, YouTube and Twitch on 17 October 2022.
+The premiere of the tenth season of Gran Hermano was broadcast on Telefe on 17 October 2022.
 The telecast received a 21.46/65 rating/share, becoming the highest premiere of any show for the 2022 season in Argentina.
-During the premiere on YouTube, the broadcasting reached 49,000 live users, while on Twitch the stream gained over 31,500 viewers.

-The season is scheduled to air from Sundays through Fridays on Telefe, with nomination galas on Wednesdays, eviction galas on Sundays, debates on Mondays, Tuesdays and Thursdays, and a special edition called Night with the Exes (La Noche de los Ex in Spanish) with former HouseGuests from previous seasons on Fridays.
+The season aired from Sundays through Fridays on Telefe, with nomination galas on Wednesdays, eviction galas on Sundays, debates on Mondays, Tuesdays and Thursdays, and a special edition called Night with the Exes (La Noche de los Ex in Spanish) with former HouseGuests from previous seasons on Fridays.
 The debates are joined by panelists Sol Pérez, Nati Jota, Laura Ubfal, Gastón Trezeguet, Ceferino Reato, Cristian Urrizaga and Analía Franchín, while the Night of the Exs being hosted by Roberto Funes Ugarte.
+Internationally, the season aired in simulcast in Uruguay on Canal 10.

+Streaming services

 Paramount's video streaming service Pluto TV was chosen to offer a 24-hour live feed of the house on channel 141.

+Telefe aired in simulcast the season via YouTube and Twitch, hosted by Vicky "Juariu" Braier and Diego Poggi.
+The premiere of the tenth season the YouTube broadcasting reached 49,000 live users, while on Twitch the stream gained over 31,500 viewers.